ceilfors/ceilfors.github.io/_drafts/chef-cookbook-continuous-delivery.md

 Some of the contents might seem trivial because throughout my journey, I discovered that new Chef users have no experience in Ruby (I was in this category) nor writing codes.

-Berksfile source :server.
-Do not use git source as you do not want to pull unstable cookbook.

 # Deployment pipeline

 Diagram